jonbnewman/mobx-store-provider/docs/motivation.md

   _How do I use mobx-state-tree in my functional components?_

-  After some extensive google-fu, and a lot of reading, I was surprised to find no library or API to handle **mobx-state-tree** models in functional components.
+  After some extensive google-fu, and a lot of reading, I was surprised to find no library or hooks API to handle **mobx-state-tree** in React Function Components.

   Here is what I did find out: